BHAVANAYETINTHALA/guvi_registration_task1/README.md

 # guvi_tasks
-This repo contains all the tasks related to Guvi.
+This repo contains the code for registration login system.